airavata-courses/DSDummies/README.md

 # DSDummies
 Spring 2022 Project

-This will be the development branch!
+This will be the development branch . !

+All the commits from the feature branches shall be merged to this branch first.